Wavepackets on de Sitter spacetime: Wavepackets

 This function is supported on a set of measure zero in the variable $\xi_n$.
 Hence when we multiply this limit with $\hat{f}$ and integrate on the absolute with the measure \eqref{cone_measure}, the integration over

 is the only one that gives a nonzero result.

-Before collecting the results of this secton, let us note that the plane wave and wavepacket on $\dS$ are of fast decay, but this is not the behaviour of a wavepacket on Minkowski spacetime \cite{Hepp65,Hepp_Brandeis65}.
-We can see the change in the asymptotic behaviour as $R$ becomes larger.
-In \eqref{wave-limit} one notes that the leading term in the exponent of the plane wave (above \eqref{phase}), for large $R$, is
+Before collecting the results of this section, let us note that the plane wave and wavepacket on~$\dS$ are of fast decay, but this is not the behaviour of a wavepacket on Minkowski space\-time~\mbox{\cite{Hepp65,Hepp_Brandeis65}}.
+We can see the change in the asymptotic behaviour as~$R$ becomes larger.
+In~\eqref{wave-limit} one notes that the leading term in the exponent of the plane wave (above~\eqref{phase}), for large $R$, is

 (the term $i$ is not important now).
 Hence if we subtract and add this term to the phase,